 Don’t carry large amounts of cash or jewellery.
 If possible, leave valuables and travel documents in a safety deposit box or hotel safe.
 You should check that the hotel safe is securely fixed before using it to store your items.

 Driving is on the left.
-To drive on the island you must get a local temporary driving licence.
-The car hire companies will usually help with this process.
+To drive in the country you must get a local temporary driving licence.
+Car hire companies will usually help with this process.
 You must present a valid UK driving licence.

-Take care when driving on the roads as there can be potholes and speed bumps.
+Take care when driving on the roads as there are potholes and unmarked speed bumps.
 Observe the speed limits.
 You should take extra care on minor roads and in rural areas where there are narrow roads and blind corners.
 Pedestrians often walk on the roads and indicators are not always used.

 Take extra care when driving at night as some roads are unlit.
 Road signs and hazards may not be easily visible.

 Don’t stop if you’re flagged down by pedestrians.
 Keep car doors locked when driving.